Numeri-Dev/hyprupld/README.md

 hyprupld.sh - for testing

 # AppImage Use
-These are considered experimental currently
+These are if you want to use the installer script
 They should run the exact same as the scripts
 AppImages are found in the Releases section
 You can compile them yourself with the compile.sh script